foray1010/hk01-k8s-sharing/PITCHME.md

 Note:

-- you can feed a config to master, and master will ensure worker nodes follow your instruction
+- you can feed a config to api, and master will ensure worker nodes follow your instruction
+- this spec is asking master to ensure demo container with 3 replicas
 - it is infrastructure independenced
     1. write once run everywhere
+    1. k8s almost abstract all infrastructure for you
     1. why?
-        - no vender lock
+        - easy to migrate, no vender lock
             - you never sure if this cloud provider provides all services you need
             - e.g. you may want to deploy to alicloud if you start business in china
             - e.g. overcharge, google app engine happened once, see
                 - <https://startupsventurecapital.com/firebase-costs-increased-by-7-000-81dc0a27271d>
                 - <https://hackernoon.com/why-and-how-we-left-app-engine-after-it-almost-destroyed-us-40ac2fc0b1a8>
-        - lower devops learning curve

 ---?image=assets/images/k8s-master-architecture.png&size=contain&color=#e4ebf2